PeterRudin-Burgess/NavigatorRPG/README.md

 #### Things to do

-* use the Issue Tracke to report bugs, errata, etc..
+* use the Issue Tracker to report bugs, errata, etc..
 * read the Wiki Pages